chris-schmitz/app-launcher/Readme.md

 ## started in seperate terminal windows.

 # terminal window 1
+npm run watch:ui

+#terminal window 2
 npm run electron

-#terminal window 2
-npm run watch:ui
+# The commands can be run in either order, but if you run electron first you may end up seeing
+# a blank app window until the watch:ui script finishes.
+If you do see that, you can try refreshing
+# the app with command+r (remember, the app window is really a browser window).

 # Packaging
 # build the vue client and then package the electron app